ClaudioV05/AppProject/README.md

 # AppProject
-This is evolution of solution for old project of generate class developed in Delphi XE10.
+This is evolution of solution for old project of generate class and generate class MVC developed in Delphi XE10.